ttntm/ttntm/content/blog/01-HelloWorld.md

 type: post
 date: 2018-08-20
 description: This site's opening post.
 tags:
     - firstpost
     - hugo
     - post
 tw-image: https://ttntm.github.io/img/blog/default.jpg
 ---

-## Let's do this
+## Let's Do This

 I've had a lot of websites over the years, ranging from more or less official business endeavours like a small record label to more private things like a website for my wedding a while ago.
 I've never had a website _just for me_ though, so this is something new.

 Also, I've never been involved much with giving back to _the crowd_ - meaning all the people posting content like reviews or code snippets online.
 However, I undeniably profited from all of that helpful content in one way or another.

 So, I guess aside from tracking my thoughts and logging both achievements and failures, another aim for this site shall be giving back something to the online world.

-### How it came to be
+### How it Came to Be

 As mentioned in the [About section](/about), I'm working in IT for many years and I've always been very interested in web design.
 As such, I strongly supported the notion that a software development company like my current employer should be taking care of its own website instead of giving it to some overpaid agency using the same CMS template for each single one of their clients.
 I ended up with full responsibility for that project myself in the end.